This post may include affiliate links; for details, see our disclosure policy.

 It’s so easy to make this strawberry chia seed smoothie!
 Adding chia seeds in smoothies gives a boost of protein, fiber and antioxidants.

 Want to add a dose of fiber, protein and anti-oxidants to your morning smoothies?
 Try this Chia Seed Smoothie!
-To best honest, we’re not into hiding secret ingredients in foods (unless it’s chocolate zucchini cake.)
-Let’s just be real about what we’re eating, right?
-But chia seeds in smoothies is our new trick to add even more goodness to this healthy breakfast or snack option.
+Now, we’re not into hiding secret ingredients in foods (unless it’s chocolate zucchini cake.)
+But adding chia seeds in smoothies is our new trick to add even more goodness to this healthy breakfast or snack.
 You can throw a handful into any smoothie recipe, but our favorite is this creamy strawberry smoothie.
 It’s beautifully fruity, icy, and the perfect way to use the power of these seeds!
 As smoothie experts with over 50 smoothie recipes under our belts, we promise it will be a winner at your house, too.

 Chia seed nutrition

 Why add chia seeds in smoothies?
 Here at A Couple Cooks, we’re usually skeptical of any “superfood” trends and health food crazes.
 But after we researched more about the benefits of chia seeds…well, it’s hard to ignore the dose of nutrients you can add.
 Here’s what these little seeds have to offer (source: Healthline):

 - Chia seeds are very high in fiber.
 2 tablespoons of chia seeds have 11 grams of fiber, a whopping 44% of your daily need!

 - Chia seeds are high in protein.
 2 tablespoons have 4 grams protein or about 8% of your daily need.

 One thing to remember is that this addition does add calories to your smoothie.
 Two tablespoons of chia seeds have 139 calories.
 This is a moderate adder, but something to be aware of!
 It’s much lower than an add-in like nut butter, which has about 100 calories per tablespoon.

 Ingredients in this chia seed smoothie